tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 ## Future

-Because we still need Elixir installed on our system to run the script, this doesn't provide us with the portability of something like a [Go's ability to build executable binaries](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs).
+Because we still need Elixir installed on our system to run the script, this doesn't provide us with the portability of something like [Go's ability to build executable binaries](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs).
 For that, you may want to explore [Bakeware](https://github.com/bake-bake-bake/bakeware).
 For something between a single file script and `Bakeware`, you may also want to investigate [escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html).
 With `escript`, you can build your `mix` project into an executable.
 It does, however, require Erlang to be installed on the system running the program.

 While you may need to reach for more robust options, `Mix.install` provides another tool in the Elixir toolbelt.
 With the addition of a single function, Elixir has increased its abilities to write small scripts and be used in more ways.